MicrosoftDocs/power-automate-docs/articles/automation-center-overview.md

 | **Top work queues by error frequency** | Shows the top five work queues with the highest number of items in error state. |

 > [!NOTE]
-> If you filter work queue items by a specific item status, such as "Business exception", any matching item that has already expired won't be considered in the results.
+> If you filter work queue items by a specific item status, such as "Business exception," any matching item that has already expired won't be considered in the results.
 This is due to the fact that expired items are deemed unprocessable unless their expiration date is extended first, which takes precedence over lower-level exception type searches.

 ## Known limitations